Fire and Heat Resistant Threads

 |Polyester||177 / 350||121 / 250||Excellent|

-The Coats Technology Centre is experimenting with nylon threads for automotive applications.
+The Coats Technology Center is experimenting with nylon threads for automotive applications.
 High amounts of copper in these threads will act as a heat sink and improve the thread's resistance to heat, for instance in the deployment of an airbag.

 To understand how Kevlar® works, imagine several wooden sticks.
 You can break them one at a time with your fist.
 However, if these sticks are bundled, none can be broken.
 When Kevlar® is woven into cloth and layered; a bullet encounters many threads at once.
 The denser the weave (the more threads per unit area), the more bullet resistant it is.

 A small bullet fired at Kevlar® encounters fewer threads than a large bullet.
-A fast small bullet (with the same total energy of a large slow bullet) will penetrate body armour to a greater extent.
+A fast small bullet (with the same total energy of a large slow bullet) will penetrate body armor to a greater extent.
 A .357magnum fired from a revolver is therefore easier to stop than a .22 magnum from a rifle.

 Additionally, harder bullets do not deform as much on impact, and penetrate to a greater extent than soft ones.
 A deformed bullet will encounter more Kevlar® and is more likely to be defeated.